evelynharbison/slate/source/index.html.md

     'https://subdomain.rifiniti.com/client_api/authenticate'
   ```

-  > If authentication is successfull you will get json with the following structure:
+  > If authentication is successfull, you will get JSON with the following structure:

   ```json
   {